hoytech/quadrable/README.md

 * When you are done marking nodes, call `gc.sweep()`.
 This must be done inside a read-write transaction.
 All nodes that weren't found during the mark phase are deleted.

 ## Author and Copyright

 Quadrable © 2020-2022 Doug Hoyte.

 2-clause BSD license.
 See the LICENSE file.

-Does this stuff interest you?
-Subscribe for news on my upcoming book: [Zero Copy](https://leanpub.com/zerocopy)!